medic/cht-core/API_v1.md

 # Places

-All place related requests are limited to users with admin privileges by default.
+By default any user can create or modify a place.

 ## Supported Properties

-Use JSON in the request body to specify place details.
+Use JSON in the request body to specify a place's details.

 #### Required Properties